Chapter 15

 The Example of Nineveh

-Because of their great wickedness God decided that He was going to destroy Nineveh, the capital city of the gentile country of Assyria.
+Because of their great wickedness God decided He was going to destroy Nineveh, the capital city of the gentile country of Assyria.
 However, before He sent forth His judgement God sent Jonah to warn the citizens of Nineveh.
 To read about this event and how the people of Nineveh responded to God's warning let us read from,

 Jonah 3:1-10